The Connection between ADHD & Burnout

 Find ways on how to relax your brain.
-We all know that ADHD & Relaxation doesn't go well side by side because of our hyperactive thoughts.
+We all know that ADHD & Relaxation don't go well side by side because of our hyperactive thoughts.
 But we can manage them properly and think of ideas of self care to manage our symptoms.
-Look for relaxing ways like watching your favorite anime, practice deep breathing or taking a brief walk in the park.
-You can also try going to new places or eat your favorite meal.
-When you finally understand ADHD, you will realize that it's not impossible to take time for yourself without the urge to feel guilty.
+Look for relaxing activities, like watching your favorite anime, practice deep breathing or taking a brief walk in the park.
+When you finally understand ADHD you will realize that it's not impossible to take time for yourself without the urge to feel guilty.

 Take Breaks When You Need

 Don't be afraid to take breaks.
-Everybody needs to rest, and so are you.
+Everybody needs to rest, and so do you.
 It's normal to feel stressed and tired, so don't overwork yourself.
-Instead, allow a significant period of your time for self care, resting, and having a break to avoid adhd fatigue.
-Set a reminder on your mobile phone to take a fifteen-minute breather in whatever you are doing.
-When we are so immersed in an activity that we have no choice but to accomplish, we may end up being more productive when we allow ourselves to have that breathing room and think things through.
+Instead, allow a significant period of your time for self care, resting, and having a break to avoid ADHD fatigue.

 Be Mindful of the Pressure

 Pressure is sometimes tricky.
 Sometimes, our most challenging enemy in life is our ADHD brain.
 Struggling with overthinking and pressures brought by our brain can lead us to a state of burnout and extreme anxiety.
-When we let ourselves feel the right amount of pressure, it can make us more motivated and wanting to do these tasks as swiftly as we can.
-But when we are drowning with these internal and external forces that goes through inside our ADHD brain, the tendency to overthink will definitely follow.
 It's easy to say to avoid doing these things but try as hard as you can to take your mind off them.

 Accept Your Own Path